 The college years can be a hectic, stressful time.
-But with
+But

-best years of a person's life.
+also be the best years of a person's life.

 The Christian Science Monitor reported June 27 that the UN estimated that total acreage dedicated to coca production fell 26 percent worldwide between 2000 and 2006.
 Heroin and cocaine use appears to have stabilized, although opium production in Afghanistan was cited as a continuing problem.